Photodynamic melting of phase-reversed charge stripes and enhanced condensation: The non-linear optical coupling

 Lastly, to confirm this perturbation picture, the perturbation matrix elements explain an enlarged overlap at long times with other states as well, but at \textit{first-order}: a considerable overlap with state $|6\rangle$ [Fig.~\ref{fig:fig5}(c)] is obtained at the resonance $\omega_{60}/\Omega_{\rm pump} = n_1 = 4.69/1.57\simeq 3$, via a three quanta absorption.
 In turn, the most prominent matrix element of $\hat J_x$ in the low-lying spectrum, $|\langle 3|\hat J_x|0\rangle|\simeq1.93$, can be dynamically accessed in first-order with pump frequencies $\Omega_{\rm pump} \simeq \omega_{30}$ --- Figure~\ref{fig:fig5}(b) precisely confirms this scenario.
+Analysis in terms of the symmetries of the operators involved in this perturbative picture further corroborates these results, and, together with the corresponding parity of the low-lying states targeted in the pump process, is detailed in Appendix~\ref{app:symmetries}.